 In addition, Sarah assists clients through complex domestic matters, helping them navigate through both the legal process and complicated decision making for the optimization of their futures.

-- Chairperson of the Edmond Chamber of Commerce Women’s Network Council
+- Edmond Chamber of Commerce, Women’s Network Council, Chairperson

-- CASA Court Appointed Special Advocate for Children
+- Court Appointed Special Advocate for Children (CASA), Volunteer

 - Oklahoma Bar Association

 - American Bar Association

 - Oklahoma County Bar Association, Young Lawyers Division, Board of Directors